 Discussion.
 Angiosarcoma is a malignant tumor originating from the vascular endothelium.
 Primary pulmonary arterial sarcoma is one of angiosarcomas that grow within the pulmonary artery.
-The World Health Organization (WHO) classified PPAS into wall sarcomas (mainly leiomyosarcoma) and endometrial sarcomas, which are most prevalent.1 Symptoms usually include progressive dyspnea, cough or hemoptysis, and chest pain, sometimes accompanied by fever.
-Blocked blood flow caused by mass growth within the pulmonary artery, result in similar pathophysiological changes and clinical manifestations as PE, which makes the differential diagnosis difficult.2 Computed tomography pulmonary angiography indicating pulmonary artery wall erosion is a characteristic feature.3 The key differences between PE and PPAS are that: PPAS most commonly occurs in the main pulmonary artery or proximal pulmonary artery, with often visible complete filling defect, its clinical symptoms do not involve anticoagulation mechanism; no thrombus source; multiple nodules in lung parenchyma; lumen outside the cavity is affected; and visible swollen lymph nodes in the mediastinum and hilum; PPAS is often a unilateral disease, while PE shows bilateral lesions; also, PPAS can show uneven enhancement due to tumor angiogenesis.4 Primary pulmonary arterial sarcomahas high degree of malignancy and poor prognosis, with an average survival time of 13 to 18 months.
-A 1-year survival rate of 22% and 2-year survival rate for 7%.5 Without surgical intervention, the average survival time is only 1.5 months after diagnosis.6
+The World Health Organization (WHO) classified PPAS into wall sarcomas (mainly leiomyosarcoma) and endometrial sarcomas, which are most prevalent.
+Symptoms usually include progressive dyspnea, cough or hemoptysis, and chest pain, sometimes accompanied by fever.
+Blocked blood flow caused by mass growth within the pulmonary artery, result in similar pathophysiological changes and clinical manifestations as PE, which makes the differential diagnosis difficult.2 CTPA indicating pulmonary artery wall erosion is a characteristic feature.3 The key differences between PE and PPAS are: PPAS most commonly occurs in the main pulmonary artery or proximal pulmonary artery, with often visible complete filling defect, its clinical symptoms do not involve anticoagulation mechanism; no thrombus source; multiple nodules in lung parenchyma; lumen outside the cavity is affected; and visible swollen lymph nodes in the mediastinum and hilum; PPAS is often a unilateral disease, while PE shows bilateral lesions; also, PPAS can show uneven enhancement due to tumor angiogenesis.4 Primary pulmonary arterial sarcoma has high degree of malignancy and poor prognosis, with average survival time of 13-18 months, while 1-year survival rates was 22% and 2-years was 7%.5 Without surgical intervention, the average survival time is only 1.5 months after diagnosis.6 There is no ideal treatment strategy for PPAS.
+The preferred treatment is complete surgical resection.
+Pneumonectomy is only suitable for unilateral pulmonary artery involvement.
+If sarcoma infiltrates outside the walls of blood vessels, pneumonectomy should be performed for unilateral lesion but not for bilateral lesions.
+Chemotherapy and radiotherapy are considered for patients with contraindications to surgery.
+But their efficacy remains unclear due to the absence of large sample clinical studies.
+There are no standard chemotherapy regimens for pulmonary artery sarcoma.
+Penel et al7 reported 7 pulmonary artery sarcoma patients with failed doxorubicin chemotherapy.
+Hirose8 reported recurrence in a postoperative patient treated with amrubicin hydrochloride and carboplatin with a poor curative effect but a good radiation effect.